Rockjunior/CBC-Grade-7-Maths/README.md

-# CBC Grade 10 Mathematics Project
+# CBC Grade 7 Mathematics digital textbook Project

 This repository contains the source files for the CBC Grade 7 Mathematics book, developed using [PreTeXt](https://pretextbook.org) and will incoorporate [STACK](https://stack-assessment.org/) exercises for student's personalised learning.
 PreTeXt is a powerful tool for creating high-quality educational materials, including textbooks, in multiple formats.